Travel, experience, conserve with

 Explore Gwaii Haanas National Park Reserve and Haida Heritage Site - one of North America's richest biological and cultural areas.
 The shores of Moresby Island contain Gwaii Haanas National Park, an area of immense natural beauty that comprises over 100 islands, forested creeks, rugged headlands and sheltered channels between towering mountains.

 Travelling on board a comfortable sailing yacht allows you to easily roam the sheltered waterways and search for an array of wildlife.
-Several cetaceans frequent these waters, including humpback whales, Pacific white-sided dolphins and harbour porpoise, and in early summer Steller’s sea lions often occupy the beaches.
-Other hopeful sightings include, Risso’s dolphin, Dahls porpoise, orca and maybe even sperm, fin or minke whales.
-The islands’ rich ecosystem supports breeding colonies of more than a million seabirds and in between a visit to ancient Haida villages, we look for Haida Gwaii black bear, sometimes seen foraging along the shoreline.
+Several cetaceans frequent these waters, including humpback whales, Pacific white-sided dolphins and harbour porpoise, and in early summer Steller's sea lions often occupy the beaches.
+Other hopeful sightings include, Risso's dolphin, Dahls porpoise, orca and maybe even sperm, fin or minke whales.
+The islands' rich ecosystem supports breeding colonies of more than a million seabirds and in between a visit to explore ancient Haida villages, we look for Haida Gwaii black bear, sometimes seen foraging along the shoreline.

 This isolated archipelago is difficult to reach and rarely visited, cruising in these waters provides an exceptional opportunity to journey through a unique, pristine wilderness.
 Travel to shore on inflatable Zodiacs, walk on beaches that may have seen no other footprints, and anchor in secluded bays.
 Your naturalist guide will help identify coastal plants, animals, birds and marine life and there's time to explore the protected waters and shoreline using our stable sea kayaks.